Guide to Accredited Online Colleges

 Some private colleges and universities that teach religion can opt to be exempt from state licensure and accreditation.
 For example, in California, if a degree-granting institution teaches religion and meets the requirements for a religious exemption, it does not need to seek licensure or accreditation.
 Exemptions vary on a state-wide basis, providing religiously orientated schools an opportunity to teach according to beliefs, rather than state-mandated guidelines.
 For example, Portland Bible College is not accredited due to religious exemption, as it operates under the leadership of the governing body at City Bible Church, according to its official website.
 Not wanting to sever this type of connection between school and church, Portland Bible College remains unaccredited because no approved accrediting agency will make “sufficient provision for local church governed colleges,” the website states.

-We recommend that all students interested in a college or university check to make sure that a college or university has state licensure and/or accreditation.
-However, if a university has opted to forgo program accreditation, or if an institution is exempted from licensure, it does not necessarily mean that it does not provide quality education.
+To ensure a comprehensive evaluation of colleges or universities, we advise all prospective students to verify whether their chosen institution possesses state licensure and/or accreditation.
 Don’t be afraid to ask questions and research a program or school if you find it appealing despite the lack of accreditation.
 It just may be that the university is looking out for its students’ best interests.

 All About Specialized Accreditation